WP leaders did not address key findings from COP during debate: Indranee

-SINGAPORE - Workers' Party leaders have not addressed key findings from Parliament's Committee of Privileges on why lies were told repeatedly in the House, said Leader of the House Indranee Rajah on Tuesday (Feb 15).
+Workers' Party (WP) leaders have not addressed key findings from Parliament's Committee of Privileges on why lies were told repeatedly in the House, Leader of the House Indranee Rajah said yesterday.

-Wrapping up the debate on two motions she filed related to the report on an untruth spoken in the House by ex-WP MP Raeesah Khan, Mr Indranee said speeches by Leader of the Opposition and WP chief Pritam Singh, as well as those by party chair Sylvia Lim and vice-chair Faisal Manap, did not address the committee's key findings.
+Wrapping up the debate on two motions she filed related to the report on an untruth spoken in the House by former WP MP Raeesah Khan, Ms Indranee said speeches by Leader of the Opposition and WP chief Pritam Singh, as well as those by party chairman Sylvia Lim and vice-chairman Faisal Manap, did not address the committee's key findings.

-"I can understand tactically and strategically why you do that, because you've got this big report that says these really strong statements," she said.
+"I can understand tactically and strategically why you do that, because you have got this big report that says these really strong statements," she said.

-One such finding that the WP leaders did not address was why it took so long to have the truth told to Parliament regarding Ms Khan's lie, Ms Indranee said.
+One such finding that the WP leaders did not address was why it took so long to have the truth told to Parliament regarding Ms Khan's lie, said Ms Indranee.

 Ms Khan had on Aug 3 claimed to have accompanied a sexual assault victim to a police station, where officers allegedly handled the matter insensitively and drove the victim to tears.

-On Aug 8, Ms Khan had confessed to all three senior WP leaders.
-However,she repeated the untruth on Oct 4, before coming clean in Parliament on Nov 1.
+On Aug 8, she had confessed to all three senior WP leaders.
+However, she repeated the untruth on Oct 4, before coming clean in Parliament on Nov 1.

 "But no, this matter dragged on for one month, two months, three months.
 And it only came about after the police had already put in their request for an interview and it became clear that this issue was not going to go away."

-Another "puzzling" issue that WP leaders did not address was why there was no direct instruction for the truth to be told, Ms Indranee said.
+Another "puzzling" issue that WP leaders did not address was why there was no direct instruction for the truth to be told, said Ms Indranee.

 She said that despite all the evidence given by the opposition members, there was no clear instruction from them to Ms Khan to come clean.

-"Instead, there's this passing of words… I mean how difficult is it to just say 'Raeesah, tell the truth'.
+"Instead, there was this passing of words… I mean, how difficult is it to just say, 'Raeesah, tell the truth'.
 How difficult is it to do that?
 Not very.
 Anybody should know how you can do that."

 There is also the matter of whether or not Ms Khan's parents had been told about her lie, and about the fact that she was a sexual assault victim.